404src/exocore/_articles/ccna-summary.md

 ![](/images/APrepeatermode.png)

 An AP in **Workgroup Bridge** (WGB) mode operates as a wireless client of another AP, and can be used to connect wired devices to the wireless network.
-- In the example below, PC1 does no have wireless capabilities, and also does not have access to a wired connection to SW1.
+- In the example below, PC1 does not have wireless capabilities, and also does not have access to a wired connection to SW1.
 - PC1 has a wired connection to the WGB, which has a wireless conection to the AP.

 ![](/images/apWGBmode.png)

 An AP in **outdoor bridge** mode can be used to connect network over long distances without a physical cable connecting them.
-- The APs will use specialized antennas that focus most of the signal power in one direction, which allows the wireless conection to be made over longer distances than normally possible.
+- The APs will use specialized antennas that focus most of the signal power in one direction, which allows the wireless connection to be made over longer distances than normally possible.
 - The connection can be point-to-point as in the diagram below, or point-to-multipoint in which multiple sites connect to one central site.

 ![](/images/apoutdoorbridgemode.png)